-This project is located in the centre of Beirut at the level of the
+This project is located in the center of Beirut at the level of the

 Chayla stadium.
 The school is symbolic of French education in Lebanon,

-comprising a programme that includes all levels of classes, from kindergarten
+comprising a program that includes all levels of classes, from kindergarten

 to primary and secondary levels, including special and scientific classes,